-- Insufficient power generation to operate the transmitter at a level needed to close the link;
+- Insufficient power generation to operate the transmitter at a level needed to close the link.

 - Unrecoverable processor errors.

 All of the above can be classified as failures in functional integration, meaning that the spacecraft was not operated in a flight equivalent state before launch, and thus these easily caught mistakes were not discovered .
-Besides that, it is strongly believed that a large fraction of the “no contact” (45%) failures is due to poor functional integration, and thus as many as two-thirds of CubeSat mission failures are failures in functional integration.
+Besides that, it is strongly believed that a large fraction of the “no contact” (45%) failures are due to poor functional integration, and thus as many as two-thirds of CubeSat mission failures are failures in functional integration.